jxxcarlson/elmbyexample/src/dataVisualization/README.md

 Directions:

-1. Do `cd servers; chmod u+x dataServer.py` to make the data server executable.
-Then run `./dataServer.py 8000`.
-The data server is now running.
+1. To run the data server, do `python servers/dataServer.py 8000`.

 2. Return to the root of this folder and run `elm make src/TimeSeries.elm`.
 Then open `index.html`

-3. Fill out the command field with 'n = 3000'
+3. Fill out the command field with 'n=3000'

 4. Click on `Get Data`

-When you did this, the request "/n=3000" was sent to the server at http://localhost:8000.
+When you did this, the request "/n=3000   " was sent to the server at http://localhost:8000.
 The server generated a sequence of 100 integers by doing a random walk: start with zero, then repeatedly add random elements of {+1, -1}.